MariaBurz/manual_testing_portofolio/Final_Project/README.md

 ![Bugs](https://user-images.githubusercontent.com/110056890/181924498-d10803f7-7677-42aa-a73f-28151c192150.png)

-As the Exit criteria were not met and satisfied, is suggested to go back to the developer team and get done the bugs 'in progress', then the Testing team will retest the test cases in question.
+As the Exit criteria were not met and satisfied, IT is suggested to go back to the development team and prioritise the remaining 'in progress' bugs, then schedule the tests in question to be tested by the Testing team.

 # 2 SQL section